jcbgamboa/computational_linguistics/index.md

-materials you'll see in this page were (heavily) edited by me, some of them were partly organized/produced/written/inspired by two other people who also gave this lecture in its very first iteration (in 2018): Philipp Blandford and Kristina Kolesova.
+materials you'll see in this page were (heavily) edited by me, some of them were partly organized/produced/written/inspired by two other people who also gave this lecture in its very first iteration (in 2018): Philipp Blandfort and Kristina Kolesova.
 Still... this does not necessarily mean they endorse everything I say in my videos.